-On December 30, 2015, SEPL entered into a syndicated credit facility dated December 18, 2015 (the "Syndicated Credit Facility") with Al Baraka Bank (Pakistan) Limited ("Al Baraka"), as lead arranger, in the amount of up to PKR 750 million (approximately US\$ 7.2 million).
+During 2016, SEPL entered into two Musharaka Agreements with Al Baraka Bank (Pakistan) Limited ("Al Baraka"), pursuant to a syndicated credit facility arrangement (the "Syndicated Credit Facility"), as lead arranger, in the amount of up to PKR 1,060 million (approximately US\$ 10.11 million).
 The Syndicated Credit Facility carries mark-up at the rate of 3 month Karachi Interbank Offered Rate ("KIBOR") plus 2.75%.
 The principal is repayable in sixteen equal quarterly installments in arrears, commencing fifteen months after the date of disbursement.
-Subsequent to the year end, the Company has drawn down PKR 750 million under the Syndicate Credit Facility to settle other facilities amounting to US\$ 2,905,276 (See "Amounts due to related parties- Note 9.1") and a portion of Accounts payable and accrued liabilities.
-As at December 31, 2015, the Company was non-compliant with one of the financial covenants of the Syndicated Credit Facility for which a waiver has been granted by Al Baraka, acting on behalf of the participants (See "Amounts due to related parties- Note 9.1").
+During the year, the Company has fully drawn down the Syndicated Credit Facility to settle other facilities amounting to US\$ 2,905,276 (See "Amounts due to related parties - Note 11.3") and a portion of accounts payable and accrued liabilities.
+As at December 31, 2016, the Company was non-compliant with one of the financial covenants of the Syndicated Credit Facility for which a deferral has been granted by Al Baraka, acting on behalf of the participants up to December 31, 2017.
+(See "Borrowings- Note 12.1").